WeIgniteTech/dev-environment/README.md

  * Open a `console` and navigate to the same folder, where the `Vagrantfile` is.
  * then run `vagrant up` ... this will take a few minutes.

+### Fine tuning (VM's settings in VirtualBox)
+ > You can adjust some of the VM's setting in VirtualBox without updating the `Vagrantfile` The `Vagrantfile` defines a VM with 2 cores and 2048 Mb of RAM by default.
+But once your VM is created you can change these settings as long as the VM i stopped (shut down).
+Be carefull to set values that won't compromise the host machine.
+The following settings can be modified like this: select your VM, then press `Settings` > `System` > then:
+ * `Motherboard` if you want to allocate more RAM (drag the cursor and stop before the red zone)
+ * `Processor` if you want to use more available cores.
+Use the cursor to give more cores to the VM

 ### Use VirtualBox to access your VM
  > In `VirtualBox`, just after provisioning you can press the `see` button (opens as new window).
 You can `stop` and `start` the VM at any time from `VirtualBox`.